SaaminRahman/Homeostatic/README.md

 ```
 <div data-h-parent="y" data-h-parenttype="foster">
 ```
+`y` is the name of the step parent.
+Make sure every foster parent has a unique name.
 You can also provide a percentage value and that percent of screen width will be its width when the screen width is less than the width of the foster parent.
 You can also provide a class name.

 ```